pcarbo/varbvs/varbvs-R/README.md

 Dept. of Human Genetics, University of Chicago<br>
 2012-2017

-Xiang Zhou, Xiang Zhu, Matthew Stephens and several others have also contributed to the development of this software.
+Xiang Zhou, Xiang Zhu, Matthew Stephens and others have also contributed to the development of this software.